SudoIndividual/SP-DISM-Notes/FOC/Readme.md

 - NIC is in a special mode called promiscuous

-2.Promiscuous mode – turns off the gatekeeper functions and enables the NIC to process all frames it sees
+2. Promiscuous mode – turns off the gatekeeper functions and enables the NIC to process all frames it sees

 3. Promiscuous mode allows the NIC to process all frames it sees